sniknerduke/HotelManagementSaaS/Lumiere_Estate_README.md

 * Separate staff and admin portals at `/staff` and `/admin`.
 * English and Vietnamese localization.
 * Shared UI shell with splash screen, layout chrome, chatbot, and animated sections.
-* API-wired frontend with a centralized client in `src/api/client.ts` and service modules in `src/api/index.ts`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>